-Georgia has seven active civil airports, from which five airports are under the UAG ownership, of which three are international, located in the capital city Tbilisi, the second largest city Kutaisi and the third largest city Batumi, which is situated on Georgia's Black Sea coast.
-The Tbilisi International Airport is the gateway to the country, handling more than 68% of international traffic in the year 2022, with an annual passenger capacity of 6.1 million.
+Georgia has seven active civil airports, from which six airports are under the UAG ownership, of which three are international, located in the capital city Tbilisi, the second largest city Kutaisi and the third largest city Batumi, which is situated on Georgia's Black Sea coast.
+The Tbilisi International Airport is the gateway to the country, handling more than 62% of international traffic in the year 2023, with an annual passenger capacity of 6.1 million.
 The Kutaisi International Airport has been positioned as a low-cost airport.
-It is the second largest airport in the country, and in the year 2022, its market share comprised 19% with an annual passenger capacity of 2.1 million.
-The Batumi International Airport has an annual passenger capacity of 1.2 million and a market share of 14% in the year 2022.
+It is the second largest airport in the country, and in the year 2023, its market share comprised 28% with an annual passenger capacity of 1.7 million.
+The Batumi International Airport has an annual passenger capacity of 1.2 million and a market share of 10% in the year 2023.
 Two local airports in the towns of Mestia and Ambrolauri are much smaller and cater to the domestic market, mostly serving foreign tourists visiting Georgia's mountainous regions from Tbilisi and Kutaisi.
-The rest two airports are privately owned ones, Natakhtari which serves domestic flights currently and Telavi "Mimino", from where no commercial flights are yet performed.
+Pursuant to Decree #1436 issued by the Government of Georgia on 7 August 2023, Telavi Airport assets were contributed to UAG capital on 2 October 2023.
+Management plans to demolish existing infrastructure and build new international airport.
+Once construction works are completed, Telavi Airport will be operated by the Company.
+Natakhtari airport is privately owned and serves domestic flights currently.